tomedina1/pfa-wwtp-shiny/wwtp_pfa/background.md

 - [California Water Boards](https://www.waterboards.ca.gov/pfas/background.html)

 This Shiny App uses data from the California Water Board's **[Geotracker PFA Map](https://geotracker.waterboards.ca.gov/map/pfas_map)** for different wastewater treatment sites to visualize the concentrations of PFAs across Southern California and how much the treatment process affects the formation and destruction of these forever chemicals.
 There are over 1000 + types of PFAs, each coming from different processes and time periods.
-This application deals with 31 different PFAs, each with their own unique properties and structure.
-The table below describes the chemical's acronym, molar mass (g/mol), and the chemical formula.
+This application deals with 31 different PFAs found in the studies wastewater treatment plants, each with their own unique properties and structure.
+The table below describes the chemical's acronym, molar mass (g/mol), and chemical formula.